nodejitsu/prenup/README.md

 ## Vows

+[###VowsJS

-[VowsJS][3] is a popular behavior driven development framework for node.js.
+[Vows][3]  is a popular [Behavior Driven Development][4] framework for node.js.
 Vows was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Instead of crafting your [Vows][3] code from hand (using JavaScript and node.js), prenup allows you to auto-generate Vows stubs using [kyuri][1] and an intuitive user interface.
+Instead of crafting your VowsJS code from hand (using JavaScript), kyuri allows you to auto-generate Vows stubs.

-For further information about [Vows][3], please visit it's repository here.

 ## kyuri